DivyaSharma0795/DivyaSharma0795/README.md

 - :computer: I have 6 years of work experience in Business and Data Analytics from Amazon and MuSigma
 - :notebook: Before that, I did my undergraduation in Computer Science Engineering from SRM University
 - 👀 I’m interested in coding and Data Science
-- 🌱 I’m currently learning to use Github and building my portfolio here
+- 🌱 I’m currently learning to use Github for my projects and building my portfolio here
-- 📫 You can reach out to me on ds655@duke.edu
+- 📫 You can reach out to me on ds655@duke.edu / https://www.linkedin.com/in/divya0795/